 I love lists that go from Merle Haggard to Kyuss.
 A lot of people will say the band's entire Welcome to Sky Valley album (1994) needs to be on this list.
 Perhaps not, but a strong argument can be made for "Whitewater," despite its mention of water (this is a playlist about desert songs, after all).
 The late-night-desert-drive portion of the song starts around 5:41.

 I wrote and played lead guitar (a '66 Gretsch Tennessean) on this tune, which is dedicated to the 19th-century Mexican traders in the New Mexico Territory who made their living by trading with the Great Plains Indian tribes.
-It's crazy, but I actually recorded this song with a desert playlist in mind, so there's no way I'm leaving it off this list.
+It's crazy, but I actually recorded this song with a desert playlist in mind, so there's no way in hell I'm leaving it off this list.
 Besides, this is actually the 13th song on this list (of "10" songs), so no complaints, people!
 In retrospect, I wish we'd played it a bit slower that day; the trumpet (not played by me), however, is just right.